 This is an interesting one.
 It sounds like you’re getting there with a meaningful metric, right?
 Active users should mean that you have engagement and people returning to use your app?

 Consider this from Archana Madhavan: “…this points to the real problem with measuring “active users.”
 Active is a functionally meaningless word.
 It is whatever you want it to be.”

 That is the central consideration as to whether “daily active users” will end up being crucial or a vanity metric; how do you define “active user?”

 Madhavan uses the example of a music app which suddenly gets a whole lot of downloads as it attracts some press hype.
 If your measure of what constitutes an active user is that they’ve logged into your app, the chances are you’ll see a huge spike.
 Look at what happens though, if you go by the number of people who used the app to play music:

 This example clearly shows that daily active users might only be a vanity metric if you’re defining active by the wrong measure.
+It can also be tricky with eCommerce metrics.
 The key is to define it by the number of people who are taking a key action which indicates they are using and engaging with the app in the way it was intended.